hbctraining/DGE_workshop/lessons/DGE_workflow.md

 ## Modeling count data

-Count data is often modeled using the binomial distribution, which can give you the probability of getting a heads upon tossing a coin.
-However, in the case of the lottery, when the number of cases is very large (people who buy tickets), but the probability of an event is very small (probability of winning), the Poisson distribution is used to model these data.
+Count data is often modeled using the binomial distribution, which can give you the probability of getting a number of heads upon tossing a coin a number of times.
+However, not all count data can be fit with the binomial distribution.
+With some events, like the lottery, when the number of cases is very large (people who buy tickets), but the probability of an event is very small (probability of winning), the Poisson distribution is used to model these types of count data.
 In these cases, the number of events (people who win) generally range between 1 and 10.
 [Details provided by Rafael Irizarry in the EdX class.](https://youtu.be/fxtB8c3u6l8)

 During RNA-Seq and microarray experiments, a very large number of RNAs are present and the probability of pulling out a particular transcript is very small.
 However, after taking a large sample, the sum of all counts for that transcript is often between 1 and 10.
 If this applies, then every gene would follow the Poisson distribution.
 [A nice description of this concept is presented by Rafael Irizarry in the EdX class.](https://youtu.be/HK7WKsL3c2w)

 The Poisson model assumes a normal distribution with the mean of the data equal to the variance, and this model is used to model the log2 of the continuous microarray intensities.
 However, due to the different properties of the of RNA-Seq count data, such as integer counts instead of continuous measurements and non-normally distributed data, the Poisson model does not accurately model RNA-Seq counts.

 If the proportions of mRNA stayed exactly constant between biological replicates for RNA-Seq data, we could expect Poisson distribution.
-But realistically, biological variation across biological replicates is expected, and this extra variation is accounted for by the Negative Binomial distribution.
+But realistically, biological variation across biological replicates is expected, and, for RNA-Seq data, genes with larger average expression levels tend to have larger observed variances across replicates.
+That is, genes with high levels of expression vary from sample to sample more than genes with lower average expression.
+This phenomena of 'having different scatter' is known as data heteroscedasticity. **The Negative Binomial (NB) model is a good approximation, where this extra variability between replicates is modeled.**

 <img src="../img/deseq_nb.png" width="300">

-In RNA-Seq data, genes with larger average expression have, on average, larger observed variances across replicates, that is, they vary in expression from sample to sample more than other genes with lower average expression.
-This phenomena of 'having different scatter' is known as data heteroscedasticity.
-The Negative Binomial (NB) model is a good approximation, where the variability between replicates is modeled by a dispersion parameter.

 >**NOTE:**
-> - Biological replicates represent multiple samples representing the same sample class (i.e. different mice)> - Technical replicates represent the same sample but with technical steps replicated (i.e. same mouse)> - Usually biological variance is much greater than technical variance, so we do not need to account for technical variance to model the counts
+> - Biological replicates represent multiple samples (i.e. RNA from different mice) representing the same sample class> - Technical replicates represent the same sample (i.e. RNA from the same mouse) but with technical steps replicated> - Usually biological variance is much greater than technical variance, so we do not need to account for technical variance
 > - Don't spend money on technical replicates - biological replicates much more useful In the figure below we have plotted mean versus variance for the 'Mov10 overexpression' replicates.
-Note that the variance across replicates tends to be greater than the mean, especially for large samples.
-This is a good indication that our data do not fit the Poisson distribution and we need to account for this increase in variance using the Negative Binomial model (i.e. Poisson will underestimate variability).
+Note that the variance across replicates tends to be greater than the mean (red line), especially for large samples. **This is a good indication that our data do not fit the Poisson distribution and we need to account for this increase in variance using the Negative Binomial model (i.e. Poisson will underestimate variability).**

 ```r
 mean_counts <- apply(data[, 1:3], 1, mean)